ShashankPrjt/Demo-Repo/Readme.md

 # Demo Project for Learning

-This Project is created to learn GIT and its command for DevOps learning.
+This Project is created to learn GIT and its command for DevOps learning and Practise for Daily work.

 Will download this Project in my local machine for further changes to it.